 If your home has severe structural damage or is uninhabitable and you need help or advice, call us as soon as possible so we can talk you through what to do.

 If we’re repairing or replacing your belongings, you want a repairer you can trust.
 We’ve selected approved repairers who offer you expertise, customer focus and integrity, and we’ll work with you to choose a repairer.

 If you’re taking your vehicle to or from a repairer, you may want to choose a repiarer located near your home or work.

-To repair or replace your windscreen, we recommend Smith&Smith and Novus for their national coverage, lifetime windscreen guarantee and mobile windscreen repairs.
+To repair or replace your windscreen, we recommend Novus, AA Auto Glass and Smith&Smith for their national coverage, lifetime windscreen guarantee and mobile windscreen repairs.

-Whether it’s a chip or a full-blown break, you can head straight to Smith&Smith or Novus who can fix your windscreen on the spot if it’s in stock.
+Whether it’s a chip or a full-blown break, you can head straight to Novus, AA Auto Glass and Smith&Smith who can fix your windscreen on the spot if it’s in stock.

 Call our dedicated windscreen team on Call us0800 848 376